AhmadAslam2/Ansible-Sample-Project/README.md

 # Ansible-Sample-Project

-This project gives you a guide to get started with ansible.
+This project is a sample project mainly formulated to understand the process of hosting and configuring remote servers using Ansible.
 We will setup a host linux machine on AWS and configure nginx server using Ansible.
-This project expects sound understanding of AWS environment.
+This project expects that you have sound understanding of AWS environment and Ansible.
 ### Prerequisite:

 You need following to get started with this project: